History of the STAR Center

 In July 1999, the PCIC was abolished and Pinellas County Government created the Pinellas County Industrial Development Authority (IDA) and the Economic Development Department to assume economic development responsibilities.
 The STAR Center currently operates under the IDA, but administratively reports to Pinellas County Board of County Commissioners.

 In December 2001, the Pinellas STAR Center was re-named the Young – Rainey STAR Center to honor the two Pinellas residents who were most influential in making the STAR Center the success it is today.
 These two, U.S. Congressman C.W.
 Bill Young (shown center right) and former Chairman of the Pinellas County Board of County Commissioners, the late Charles “Chuck” Rainey (shown center left) provided political support to the facility transition team.
 Also pictured, are Charles “Ken” Hall (far left), former STAR Center Director and the late William “Bill” Castoro (far right), former Chairman Pinellas Plant CRO.

-Today, the STAR Center is home to over 45 tenants that employ approximately 1,500 workers.
+Today, the STAR Center is home to dozens of tenants that employ approximately 1,400 workers.
 The Center’s total workforce exceeds the workforce employed at the facility before DOE’s plant closing announcement.
-From 1998 to the present, available acreage has been developed, which has increased the site’s total leasible square footage to approximately 2,622,327 s.f.
-The facility’s current occupancy rate is over 94%.
+From 1998 to the present, available acreage has been developed and the facility’s current occupancy rate is over 87%.
 The facility is self-sufficient and operates on the revenues generated from rent.
 The facility has never received funding from the County’s general fund.
 As a federal facility, the facility was not on the County tax rolls.
 Now, all for-profit companies pay property taxes for space leased at the Center.
-Additionally, based on 2007 data, the economic impact from salaries alone is above $137,000,000.00 per year.